Crusty Barrel Weevil

 The antennae point back slightly, rather than foreward like many other weevils.
 Covered in very short coloured scales, with long hairs around the muzzle.

-Very long legs and large feet what can hold onto glass, just.
+Very long legs and large feet that can hold onto glass, just.

 This specimen flew past us straight into a senna bush about 5m in front of us.
 Beetles fly quite differently to flies.
 Much slower, quite combersome, with the body hanging.